A reader asks: is it normal to be scared of my skip-level?

 When the fear is actually telling you something useful

-But if it’s “I’m scared she’ll find out I don’t actually know what I’m doing,” or “I’m scared she’ll ask me a question about [X] that my manager should have answered and didn’t,” the fear is pointing at a real gap.
+If it’s “I’m scared she’ll find out I don’t actually know what I’m doing,” or “I’m scared she’ll ask me a question about [X] that my manager should have answered and didn’t,” the fear is pointing at a real gap.
 The fix isn’t to avoid the skip-level.
-The fix is to go to your manager and get the briefing you need, before the 1:1, so the gap stops being load-bearing.
+The fix is to go to your manager and get the briefing you need.

 “I’ve got the skip-level 1:1 with [her] on Thursday.
 Anything specific you think she’d want to hear from me?
 Anything you want me to reinforce or be careful about?”